Real Health Talk ©

 It is extremely important that the Phase I detoxification does not surpass the ability of the Phase II enzymes to finish the job.

 The coffee enema has the very specific effect and purpose of lowering serum toxins, both in the liver and the body.
-All the blood in the body filters through the liver every four minutes and coffee enemas have been called a form of dialysis of blood when the enema is held for 15 minutes or more.
+All the blood in the body filters through the liver every three or so minutes and coffee enemas have been called a form of dialysis of blood when the enema is held for 15 minutes or more.
 The thinning of the bile and ultimate expulsion during a coffee enema is a huge benefit as under normal body function, toxic bile is reabsorbed up to10 times before working its way out the body via the feces.

 Coffee enemas benefit the phase II pathways in the body by raising the antioxidant production and levels in the body and moving the bile out of the liver.
 In 1981 Wattenberg and coworkers discovered that the palmitic acid found in coffee literally multiplies the glutathione S-transferase and other ligands activity.
 These enzyme groups are responsible to change free radicals that are in the body and blood serum.
 When palmitic acid enters the liver through a coffee enema, this lowers the oxidative stress in the body and liver, promoting greater health (Charlotte Gerson, 2001, p 160).